ttngu207/neurodatawithoutborders.github.io/_pages/best_practices.md

 side-by-side and allows data writers to provide human-readable information about the contents of the neurodata_type.
 If appropriate, simply use the name of the neurodata_type as the name of that object.
 For instance, if you are placing an `ElectricalSeries` object in `/acquisition` that holds voltage traces for a multichannel recording, consider simply naming that object `"ElectricalSeries"`.
-This is the default_name for that object, and naming it this will increase your chances that analysis and visualization tools will operate seamlessly with you data.
+This is the `default_name` for that object, and naming it like this will increase your chances that analysis and visualization tools will operate seamlessly with you data.

 If you need to place other data of the same neurodata_type, you will need to choose another name.
 Keep in mind that